valinet/valinet.github.io/_posts/2024-06-01-Convert-Alpine-Linux-container-to-VM.markdown

 Here're the steps, with little comments where relevant:

 1. Create a new VM with the desired features in Proxmox.
-Attach Arch Linux or any Linux live CD to it. make sure to add a serial port to it, so we can later enable xterm.js on it (allows copy/paste), in addition to the noVNC console.
+Attach Arch Linux or any Linux live CD to it.
+Make sure to add a serial port to it, so we can later enable xterm.js on it (allows copy/paste), in addition to the noVNC console.

 2. Enable ssh (and allow root authentication with password) in the Alpine Linux CT, install rsync on it and kill all running Dockers/services inside it.